-Our audit committee consists of , , , and .
-Our board of directors has determined that satisfies the independence requirements under listing standards and Rule 10A-3(b)(1) of the Exchange Act.
+Our audit committee consists of , , and .
+Our board of directors has determined that satisfies the independence requirements under the listing standards of the New York Stock Exchange and Rule 10A-3(b)(1) of the Exchange Act.
 The chair of our audit committee is , who our board of directors has determined is an "audit committee financial expert" within the meaning of SEC regulations.
 Each member of our audit committee can read and understand fundamental financial statements in accordance with applicable requirements.
 In arriving at these determinations, our board of directors has examined each audit committee member's scope of experience and the nature of their employment in the corporate finance sector.